smarlowucf/smarlowucf.github.io-src/content/articles/tdd_iac.rst

    ============================= 14 passed in 8.82s ==========================

 The problem here is that the app states are not properly watched by the Apache server state.
-Therefor it is not notified to restart when the new vhost config and wsgi module are in place.
+Therefore it is not notified to restart when the new vhost config and wsgi module are in place.

 Modifying the server state to watch for changes in the vhost state should